abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     a. **Lakehouse:** Used to store big data for cleaning, querying, reporting, and sharing.

-    b. **Notebook:** Used for data ingestion, preparation, analysis and other data-related tasks using various languages like Python and Scala.
+    b. **Notebook:** Used for data ingestion, preparation, analysis, and other data-related tasks using various languages like Python and Scala.

-    c. **Environment:** Used to set up shared libraries, spark compute settings and resources for notebooks and spark job definitions.
+    c. **Environment:** Used to set up shared libraries, Spark compute settings and resources for notebooks and Spark job definitions.

     d. **Spark Job Definition:** Used to define, schedule, and manage Apache jobs.